vivekmiyani/OSX_GVT-D/README.md

 - Use precompiled `i915ovmf.rom` from releases OR build yourself.
 - Some system needs FwCFG, see: https://github.com/patmagauran/i915ovmfPkg/wiki/Qemu-FwCFG-Workaround.
 - Place all this 3 files (i.e. `i915ovmf.rom`, `opregion.bin`, `bdsmSize.bin`) in `i915ovmf` directory of this repo.
-- **Note:** This driver lacks the support for HDMI :(, eDP works out of the box!
+- **Note:** This driver lacks the support for HDMI, But eDP works out of the box.
 Try your luck.!!

 #### 2. Configure OpenCore.

-- Configure OpenCore / EFI directory as per your requirement.
+- Place working OpenCore to `OpenCore-Catalina` directory.
 - Build it:

   ```bash